-Alma Engineering displayed its model 6502 video-production switcher (\$9,500), featuring 20 inputs and six outputs.
+Alma Engineering displayed its model 6502 video-production switcher (\$9,-500), featuring 20 inputs and six outputs.
 The 6502 provides the capability to fade mats or keyed titles in or out, dissolve to or from split-screen effects and inserts, and super titles over effects.

-Ampex Corp. exhibited its RA-4000 random-access programer (\$26,000), which includes a control console, one or more VR 2000 recorders with Mark III electronic tape editors and a time-code generator, which may be used for several systems.
+Ampex Corp. exhibited its RA-4000 random-access programer (\$26,000), which includes a control console, one or more VR 2000 recorders with Mark III electronic tape editors and a timecode generator, which may be used for several systems.
 The system records a unique address to identify each television frame.
 Readout of the address is in hours, minutes, seconds and frame number.
-It allows full- or semi-automatic control of the VR-2000 and desired addresses can be called for by manual keyboard or computer entry.
-It allows VTR search, cue and synchronizing in one automatic sequence.
+It allows full- or semi-auto\$260, the new springless head holds loads of up to 80 pounds and features a 'quick-on" mounting plate that incorporates a rigid, safe-locking device.